GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

     * Delete the old layer from the layer panel by right click on the layer -> `Remove layer`.
     * Adjust the opacity of the flood layer by right-clicking on layer __"VTDX_20240401_FloodExtent_SambavaDistrict_MDG"__ in the Layer Panel and click on `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
 Adjusted the opacity to around 60 % by moving the   slider.-->

-We have observed that certain health facilities have been impacted by the flood.
+We have observed that certain health facilities and buildings in general are located within the flooded area.
 In order to visualise this information on the map, we plan to include a new attribute called __"affected"__ in the attribute table of __"Health_Facilities_Flood_2024_AOI"__.
 To accomplish this, our first step will involve selecting all the affected health facilities.
 A new column containing this information is then appended to the __"Health_Facilities_Flood_2024_AOI"__ attribute table.

 5. Open the `Processing Toolbox` ([here is how](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_interface_wiki.html#open-toolbox)) and search for the tool __"Select by Location"__.